May 21, 2026

 Però en fi.
 El nadal he après a passar-lo aferrant-me als meus propis rituals, per banals que siguin.
 Al cap i a la fi, gairebé totes les coses que em fan feliç (les flors silvestres, les fires, els arcs de Sant Martí) són efímeres.
 Per Sant Jordi toca fer el mateix: complir i esperar el meu moment.
 Per tant, aquest és el post de recordar-vos que, si busqueu novel·les en català made in Hollywood (o força a prop), amb misteri i acció, amb tendresa i risses, llavors us recomano les dues aventures ja publicades del Cegador de Verri, que fan de bon (auto)regalar.
 I a més a més, a la tardor en trec la tercera.

 Es dirà Fireball!
+[EDIT: No es dirà Fireball!]
 I si me les compreu, us prometo que n'hi haurà més.
 No sortiran per Sant Jordi ni les signaré al Passeig de Gràcia.
 Però si em deixen, seguiré fent-ne.
 Perquè imagina't ara començar a treballar.

 Esbossos de portades de les tres novel·les de El Cegador de Verri.